sharetribe/flex-docs/src/docs/references/email-templates/index.md

 published: true
 ---

-Sharetribe Flex supports customizing the contents of all the emails that are sent from the platform.
+Sharetribe supports customizing the contents of all the emails that are sent from the platform.

 The platform sends two types of emails: